 What Incentives Are Offered for Historic Properties?

-Aside from a general increase of property value, owning a historic home can have its benefits.
-Primarily, the Town offers a tax abatement program for historic property owners who renovate their homes in ways that preserve and honor the property's historic integrity.
+Aside from a general increase in property value, owning a historic home can have its benefits.
+Primarily, the Town offers a tax abatement program for historic property owners who renovate their homes in ways that preserve and honor the property’s historic integrity.

 Can I Remove My Home from the Historic Registry?